-(2) At Lower Monumental Dam, all collected fish will be routed to the sample tanks when fish numbers drop to an acceptable handling level.
-At that time all fish collected will be handled as part of the daily sample.
+- (1) During the summer, all fish collected at the projects will be routed to the raceways with the most effective shading for holding.
+Sampling efforts should be minimized, if possible, to limit handling stress on fish.
+Facility samples may be processed every other day if possible. - (2) At Snake River projects, all collected fish will be routed to the sample tanks when fish numbers drop to an acceptable handling level.
+At that time all fish collected will be handled as part of the daily sample per smolt monitoring program sampling guidelines.
 To minimize handling stress, facility samples may be processed every other day.
 When large trucks are used, fish will be loaded from the raceways.
-When mini-tankers are used, Corps and agency project biologists will select the best method of transferring fish from the lab to the mini-tanker.

-(3) During summer months at McNary Dam, from June 15 through August 31, water temperatures will be measured along the face of the powerhouse, in B-slot gatewells, and within the collection channel on a daily basis.
-These temperature measurements will be used for management of north powerhouse loading criteria contained in Appendix A of the Fish Passage Plan.
+When mini or midi-tankers are used, Corps and agency project biologists will select the best method of transferring fish from the lab to the tankers. - (3) During summer months at McNary Dam, from June 15 through August 31, water temperatures will be measured along the face of the powerhouse, in B-slot gatewells, and within the collection channel on a daily basis.
+These temperature measurements will be used for management of project operations per criteria contained in the Fish Passage Plan.
 During warm water periods, collected fish may be transported by truck or barge on a daily basis to minimize stress and mortality from warm water conditions.
 Other special operations may be required at McNary Dam during summer months to minimize impacts of project operations on juvenile fish collection during warm water temperature periods.

-(4) When water temperatues are above 680 F, all personnel handling fish shall take extra care to minimize stress and other impacts on fish.

-g.
-Facility and Equipment Logbooks and Records: To document collection and transportation activities, the following items will be logged at each dam by either project personnel or state biologists:

-(1) Juvenile Fish Facilities: Records will be maintained recording fish counts by hour, by day, and by species, numbers and species of fish trucked or barged, number and species of fish sampled, descaling rates, and mortality rates.
+- (4) When water temperatures are above $68^{\circ}F$, all personnel handling fish shall take extra care to minimize stress and other impacts on fish. - g.
+Facility and Equipment Logbooks and Records: To document collection and transportation activities, the following items will be logged at each dam by either project personnel or state biologists: - (1) Juvenile fish facilities: Records will be maintained recording fish counts by hour, by day, and by species, numbers and species of fish trucked or barged, number and species of fish sampled, descaling rates, and mortality rates.
 Records will be transmitted daily to CENPW for consolidation and transmittal to CENPD.
-Facility personnel will follow standard operating procedures (SOPs), and will note in facility logbooks accomplishment of SOPs at various stations at the collection facilities.
-General observations of fish condition and juvenile fish passage will be documented in facility logbooks by state biologists.

-(2) Truck and Barge Logbooks: Each truck and barge shall have a logbook for recording fish loading rates, fish condition, estimated mortalities, area of release, equipment malfunctions, and accomplishment of scheduled work under the SOPs.
+Facility personnel will follow standard operating procedures (SOP's), and will note in facility logbooks accomplishment of SOP's at various stations at the collection facilities.
+General observations of fish condition and juvenile fish passage will be documented in facility logbooks by state biologists. - shall have a logbook for recording fish loading rates, fish condition, estimated mortalities, area of release, equipment malfunctions, and accomplishment of scheduled work under the SOPs.
 When consecutive loading of trucks or barges occurs at downstream projects, truck drivers or barge riders will record numbers and condition of fish loaded.
 Towboat captains will keep logbooks on towboat activities.
-Barge riders will be authorized as inspectors by the COR to initial entries noting towboat passage, loading, or fish release activities, and comments on barging operations.
-State biologists will report truck and barge mortality information in their weekly reports.

-(3) Weekly Reports: State biologists shall prepare weekly reports documenting daily and weekly collection and transportation numbers, sampling information, facility and sampling mortality, descaling rates, and adult fallbacks.
+Barge riders will be authorized as inspectors by the Contracting Officer's Representative to initial entries noting towboat passage, loading, or fish release activities, and comments on barging operations.
+State biologists will report truck and barge mortality information in their weekly reports. - (3) Weekly Reports: State biologists shall prepare weekly reports documenting daily and weekly collection and transportation numbers, sampling information, facility and sampling mortality, descaling rates, and adult fallbacks.
 The weekly reports will be used by CENWW for any weekly reports required in the ESA Section 10 permit issued by NMFS.

 5. Transport Operations: